RESEARCH AND EVALUATION | PROJECT HUB

 This research aims to identify the true barriers that some young people (aged 14-19 years of age) perceive and experience which prevents their progression to higher education.
 The young people and parents for the pilot come from two of the 70 electoral target wards across Hampshire.

 The primary data for the research was a qualitative method using Appreciative Inquiry (AI) based on the work of Cooperrider and Srivastva (1987).
 This method was selected because it was important to have an approach that would encourage all individuals to have a voice and, enable complexities to be identified and discussed from all their perspectives.

-Further information on our Phase 2 research projects will be available soon.
-Our research themes for the 2019/20 academic year will be networks established through Uni Connect and education decision-making processes of young people in target wards.
+Our research themes for the 2019/20 academic year are networks established through Uni Connect and education decision-making processes of young people in target wards.